How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 Step 3: Minimize Owner Dependence

 This is crucial for landscaping companies, where owners often handle key client relationships and operational decisions.
-Start transitioning:
+The more your company can operate without your daily involvement, the more valuable it becomes to potential buyers.

 • Client relationships to account managers